ChrisKeller999/Costco-Enterprise-Architecture/_content/tools/github/github_configcommitmsg.md

 1. Populate the gitmessage file with the following content:

     ```
-    WH Development commit format:
+    Development commit format:
-    <Jira_Issue_ID> what changed in less than 50 characters
+    <Issue_ID> what changed in less than 50 characters
     Ex: "WHDD-40 app install path change"
     ```